HanMufu/Audit-for-Cluster/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is designed to collect audit data and store them in a centralized Graph Database.
+Audit-for-Cluster is designed to collect auditing data from the kernel and store them in a centralized Graph Database.
+It received system call auditing from the kernel by using netlink sockets.

 * It is developed with Go, super fast and safe
 * The audit data is stored in neo4j, easy to query